11/15/25 #rescue #animals #mauihumanesociety

 One important goal is to get as many of the feral cats as possible neutered and spayed so that they are no longer able to reproduce.
 This might seem like a very small drop in the ocean, but a single unspayed female cat can have up to 12 kittens in a single year.
 Meanwhile, a male can impregnate multiple females a day!
 Here is an infographic created by the Metro Nashville Animal Care and Control that shows the damage that just two cats can cause:

+Even though the real numbers of surviving cats is much lower, even one cat can cause damage and harm the ecosystem.
+Don’t forget that Hawaii is known as the, “extinction capital of the world” and cats do play a role in that.
 This further highlights the importance of spaying cats, whether they are feral, indoor/outdoor, or even indoor-only pets that could escape and cause chaos on our already fragile ecosystem.
 If you see cats with tipped ears, they have likely been trapped, spayed/neutered, and released!

-The more controversial part of the Trap Neuter Release program is releasing the cats back into the wild.
+Part of the Trap Neuter Release program is releasing the cats back into the wild.
 This means that while the cats can no longer contribute to the rising population, they can still harm wildlife.
 I’d like to point out that when cats are trapped, it is common to try to get the friendly cats or kittens into rescues to find them homes, but some are just too feral and cannot live in a regular home.
 A lot of these TNR cats end up in cat colonies around the island, and there are often people who dedicate their time and paychecks to keeping these colony cats fed, monitored, and safe.

 If all the cats on Maui were neutered or spayed, the population would begin to decline, which would help the island in many ways, including protecting wildlife.